 Important Terms Final Average Compensation (FAC) The 12 month average of your highest 60 consecutive months of income.
 Used in calculating your pension amount (Pension Plus 2only).
 Personal Healthcare Fund (PHF) The first 2% contributed to your 457 and 401k accounts.
-The term is a bit of a misnomer as the PHF is not a separate fund, and has nothing to do with healthcare.
-It is additional money going into your accounts.
+The term is a bit of a misnomer as the PHF is not a separate fund, and the dollars in question can be used for anything - not just healthcare costs.
+It is simply additional money going into your accounts.
 Vested / Vesting How long you have to work (measured in YOS, below) before you are eligible to receive the retirement benefit in question.
 Years of Service (YOS) / Service Credit How much time you've got in the system.
 1,020 or more hours earned between July 1 and June 30 of a school year equals one YOS.